ivuorinen/starred/README.md

 - [Tucker-Eric/EloquentFilter](https://github.com/Tucker-Eric/EloquentFilter) - An Eloquent Way To Filter Laravel Models And Their Relationships
 - [Vinelab/NeoEloquent](https://github.com/Vinelab/NeoEloquent) - The Neo4j OGM for Laravel
 - [Webklex/php-imap](https://github.com/Webklex/php-imap) - PHP-IMAP is a wrapper for common IMAP communication without the need to have the php-imap module installed / enabled.
 The protocol is completely integrated and therefore supports IMAP IDLE operation and the "new" oAuth authentication process as well.
-- [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 The de facto standard self hosted URL shortener in PHP
+- [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 The 𝘥𝘦 𝘧𝘢𝘤𝘵𝘰 standard self hosted URL shortener in PHP
 - [aaemnnosttv/silk](https://github.com/aaemnnosttv/silk) - A modern API for WordPress.
 - [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) - Dot notation access to PHP arrays
 - [always-open/laravel-totem](https://github.com/always-open/laravel-totem) - Manage Your Laravel Schedule From A Web Dashboard